cgoliver/cgoliver.github.io/_posts/2017-09-18-python-notes.md

 	 speck of dust!""")
 ```

 When python encounters the `while` statement it evaluates the boolean expression to its right.
 If it sees a statement that is `True` and enters the loop body (one tab in) and executes the code inside it.
 Once it has marched through the code in the loop body it **goes back to the `while` statement** and evaluates the boolean expression to its right.
 If it sees something that is `True` it goes back into the loop body and executes again and goes back to the top and repeats.
-In this example, that loop will never stop executing since the condition never changes and we will have Nietazche's quote repeated forever.
+In this example, that loop will never stop executing since the condition never changes and we will have Nietzche's quote repeated forever.
 This is called an **infinite loop** and you generally want to avoid them.

 Here's an example of a `while` loop that does terminate.